 Diving from 17,000 feet, the airspeed increasing to more than three times what I’m used to in a Cessna 172, my instinct to pull out of the back side of a 6,000-foot-vertical loop is premature and aggressive—an understandable reaction to the visual sense of unprotected free-fall.
-As the front-seat pilot, I sit so far forward of the wings on the L-39 Albatros—its slender fuselage wrapping around me and bulbous canopy offering an unobstructed view of the world outside (in this case, Santa Fe, N.M.’s rapidly rising mountains)—that I feel as the 10,500-pound jet has disappeared, becoming an extension of my body.
+As the front-seat pilot, I sit so far forward of the wings on the L-39 Albatros—its slender fuselage wrapping around me and bulbous canopy offering an unobstructed view of the world outside (in this case, Santa Fe, New Mexico’s rapidly rising mountains)—that I feel as the 10,500-pound jet has disappeared, becoming an extension of my body.
 The L-39 reminds me it’s still there, responding to the aggressive control input with a buffet, warning of an impending stall.
 Release the back pressure before gently pitching up to level flight to complete the loop.
 The jet’s only stall warning is the aerodynamic buffet first felt in the control stick and then the wings.
 But stalls—whether in the typical low-speed, pitch-up, power-off landing configuration at 90 knots or during a pull-out from a high-speed dive—are as benign as those in a light sport aircraft.
 Wouldn’t stalls be a little more dramatic in a jet warbird?
 “No, not in this one,” says Larry Salganek, owner and instructor of Jet Warbird Training Center.

 Because of the forgiving handling characteristics of the L-29 and L-39, Salganek starts pilots without jet experience in one of those before transitioning to the MiG-15.
-(As a 600-hour flight instructor with most of my hours in a Cessna 172—and none in a jet—I start training in the L-39 combat trainer designed for low-time pilots.)
+(As a flight instructor with most of my hours in a Cessna 172—and none in a jet—I start training in the L-39 combat trainer designed for low-time pilots.)
 The L-39, flown in the experimental category in the United States, wows crowds annually at airshows, but it’s still an active military aircraft in Africa and Eastern Europe.
 Pilots from around the world and of all skill levels—300-hour private pilots, former military pilots, airline captains, and corporate pilots—fly with Salganek to get a taste of flying jets, earn a rating, complete upset training, or compare jets before making a purchase.
 Pilots seeking a type rating in one of the jets must have an instrument rating and at least 1,000 hours total time with 500 hours as pilot in command.

 I get some extra cockpit familiarization time in the L-39 Albatros when snow and high winds scrub my first day of flight training.